Luke Raley Preview, Player Props: Rays vs. Yankees

 Luke Raley At The Plate

-- Raley has picked up a hit in 56.6% of his 99 games this season, with more than one hit in 21.2% of those games.
+- Raley has picked up a hit in 57 of 100 games this year, with multiple hits 21 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.